bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

 ## **Design / Architectural Review:**
 [Outline the initial thoughts on application architecture.
 Will it be monolithic or microservices?
 Will it use a database?
 What major components will be included?]
-?
-No clue what to put here ? ?
-Yes it will use a database ? ?
-Seems like it will be more or less monolithic ?
+- Monolithic: One service working with one database that services many people.
+- Database: MongoDB

 ## **Test Environment:**
 [Define how the application will be tested.
 Will you use automated tests?
 What environment will the tests run in?]
-Will consist of having the test go live, making posts, and seeing what gets represented in our database
+- Will consist of having the test go live, making posts, and seeing what gets represented in our database

 ---